These are some things to consider when arranging

 there is a choice of voile (see-through) or velvet curtains.

-Would you like to approach the coffin at any stage during the service, for example to place a flower?
+Would you like to approach the coffin at any stage during the ceremony, for example to place a flower?

 Would you like a choir or any special music, like a Scottish piper?

 Would you like a flag on the coffin?
 Or a personal item?

 If you decide to have a printed order of service, would you like

 the funeral director to produce this and have it printed, or would someone in the family prefer to do it?

 - At certain venues like Easthampstead Crematorium you can choose